thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     Migrating content consist of exporting, (optionally) modifying, and then importing content.
 You will want to do the following for this scenario:

-    1. Create the connection and tables if they don't exist.
+    1. Create the connection and tables manually if they don't exist.
 This step is needed because the scriptability tool doesn't currently support connections and tables.
     2. Create a mapping file for tables if one doesn't exist.
 Note that you can use `scriptability create-mapping` to create a new, empty mapping file.
     3. Export the TML to be migrated using `scriptability export`.
     4. (Optional) Modify the TML as appropriate.